 Relationships demand a lot of commitment, but are you supposed to compromise everything?
-Here you will figure out what non negotiables in a relationship are and how to avoid them?
+Here you will figure out how to deal with relationship non negotiables and how to avoid them.

 When you get into a relationship, not everything should be open to being explored.
 Some things may not be open to discussion or to be compromised.

 And you should figure out what those things are before you get into a relationship.
 When we do not set those things, chances are those will be the reasons that bring conflict later on or even a breakup.
-If you don’t know what non negotiables in a relationship needs you to have.
+If you don’t know what relationship non negotiables.

 You are in the right place because here, we will explore what non-negotiables are and how you can figure out what yours are.